Robert Sugden: 2014–2019

 Robert agrees to help Rebecca secure a business deal in order to help Aaron get a deposit for a house and is later delighted when Aaron, after a discussion with Rebecca which leads to them setting their differences aside, decides to use the inheritance money to buy The Mill.
 Robert enjoys his first Christmas with Aaron, Liv and the rest of the Dingles.

 With Rebecca's help, Robert plans a surprise trip to Vegas for Aaron's birthday.
 He meets Aaron at the pub but Chrissie attempts to ruin the mood by reminding Aaron of Robert's past infidelity and warns it will happen again.
 Robert tells his ex-wife she is bitter and pathetic then takes Aaron into the back room which he has decorated in the theme of Vegas and excitedly tells him about their trip.
 Sensing Aaron is a little shaken after Chrissie's comments, Robert assures him he loves him but is upset when Aaron lets slip that he already knew about the trip after confronting Rebecca, thinking Robert was cheating on him.
 Robert tells Aaron they can't keep having the same argument about trust and asks him to believe in him.
 Robert then tells him that in exchange for the trip to Vegas, Rebecca needs his help at Home Farm during Lawrence's absence which requires an overnight stay to negotiate a business deal.
 Panicking, Aaron tells Robert he booked a weekend away in Manchester for them both and offers to cancel it but Robert instantly forgoes his business deal in order to be with him.

 Robert attends Lachlan's trial with Diane, Victoria and Bernice where they express their disgust at Chrissie for not admitting to framing Andy and letting her son take the fall for everything.
 Lachlan is acquitted of attempted murder but the judge reminds the teen that he had already pleaded guilty to perjury and is therefore remanded in custody, leaving the Whites in shock and the Sugdens delighted with the result.
 Following a suggestion from Charity, Robert and Aaron flip a coin and decide to have a secret wedding in Vegas.
-However, the next day, Robert is celebrating a business deal with Rebecca when Aaron bursts in.
+The next day, Robert is celebrating a business deal with Rebecca when Aaron bursts in.
 Fed up with his insecurity and jealousy, this leads to a heated argument between the pair, after which Robert tells Aaron he can't do this anymore and removes his engagement ring.
 Later that night, after a chat with Vic, Robert tells Aaron he doesn't want to give up on them but they are interrupted by the police who arrest Aaron for attacking Finn's love interest Kasim.
 Aaron is released on bail the next day and offers Robert the chance to walk away for good but Robert promises to stick by him.